kmransom56/meraki_management_application/README.md

 ## Requirements
 - Python 3.7+
-- See requirements.txt for dependencies# cisco-meraki-clu
+- See requirements.txt for dependencies

+## Documentation

+All detailed documentation and guides have been moved to the [docs/](docs/) folder for easier navigation and maintenance.
+See [docs/INDEX.md](docs/INDEX.md) for a full table of contents.